 It is important that goals embrace the priorities and preferences of the individual and family.
 Cultural, linguistic, and personal values should be incorporated into therapeutic activities.
 Clinicians also need to recognize that cultural, linguistic, and socioeconomic factors can affect a family's access to—as well as selection and use of—services (Yu, 2013).
-See ASHA's Practice Portal page on Cultural Competence.
+See ASHA's Practice Portal page on Cultural Responsiveness.

 Advancements have been made in research on bilingual individuals with ASD.
 Research indicates that children with ASD who are being raised in bilingual language environments are not more likely to have language delays than their monolingual counterparts (Drysdale et al., 2015; Hambly & Fombonne, 2012).
 In fact, there is no evidence to show that bilingualism has a negative impact on language development in children with ASD.